Poetry & Prose

 C made the point, after seeing the surrealist fur-lined cups and women with horse heads that the works by living artists were attempts to shock in the same way- it had all been done before.
 I noted mixed materials (like the dirt and sand in the Tapies), mixed modern medias (say film combined with paint), very little attention to beauty, but plenty of attention to horror shock and violence (a la F. Bacon).
 Cathy went to the scandalous show of young British artists in Brooklyn which became a cause celebre with the Mayor withdrawing funding then court ordered to restore funding (slices/ sections of a cow preserved in formaldehyde or a Madonna done with elephant dung).

-Truly great political paintings are in Goya, the Delacroix of the woman/girl with the bare breasts holding up the tricolor at the barricades (but of what faction was she a member- the Jacobins?), David's "Marat"; then, how about that Chagall where Lenin is standing upside down? or, in a reactionary way, the Dali where Lenin is playing the piano with his ass (for which Dali was kicked out of the communist leaning surrealists or either it was the Communist Party) ( a different version seen at Beauborg).
+Truly great political paintings are in Goya, the Delacroix of the woman/girl with the bare breasts holding up the tricolor at the barricades (but of what faction was she a member- the Jacobins?), David's "Marat" then, how about that Chagall where Lenin is standing upside down? or, in a reactionary way, the Dali where Lenin is playing the piano with his ass (for which Dali was kicked out of the communist leaning surrealists or either it was the Communist Party) ( a different version seen at Beauborg).
+Doesn't the key figure in the Goya of the firing squad provide a nice, more real contrast to the idealized Delacroix girl w the tits on the barricade? just as Nadar's photo of Chopin contrasts Delacroix's preposterous painting of C!
 We must mention Charlotte Salomon, Picasso's "Guernica" and several contemporary German artists I learned about from Peter Schjeldahl in a New Yorker magazine article of Dec.
 11, 2000: Kiefer, Richter, and Polke.
 Richter's "Baader-Meinhof" series are particularly striking.
 He also mentions Sue Coe and James Rosenquist.
 He speaks of "great political art" as a "tiny category".
 For sure.

 In the marvelous coincidence department: you know the great Gauguin painting on which he has inscribed three questions: "Where are we going?
 What are we? and Whence do we come? to which questions G had no answer.
 I am reading a quote from Thoreau which accompanies a marvelous painting by Marsdan Hartley- "Mount Katahdin" in my little book, Paintings of Maine.
 The quote is from T's The Maine Woods: "While descending from Mr. Katahdin I stand in awe of my body, this matter to which I am bound has become so strange to me.
 I fear not spirits, ghosts, of which I am one, - that my body might, - but I fear bodies, I tremble to meet them.
 What is this Titan that has possession of me?
 Talk of mysteries!
 Think of our life in nature, - daily to be shown matter, to come in contact with it, -rocks, trees, wind on our cheeks! the solid earth! the actual world! the common sense!
 Contact!
 Contact!
 Who are we? where are we?" this from 1834